Duke Blue Devils Logo

 Duke Blue Devils symbol

-A successful period in the history of the football team was in the late 1980s.
-Coach Steve Spurrier led the players to victory in three consecutive seasons.
-Now the players are being trained by David Cutcliffe.
-Under his leadership, they won seven ACC Football Championships.
+A successful period in the football team’s history ended in the 1980s.
+Coach Steve Spurrier led the players to three consecutive victories.
+Now, the players are coached by David Cutcliffe.
+Under his guidance, they have won seven ACC football championships.

 Duke Blue Devils Soccer